9dots/tech-and-tape/coder/level-3/lesson-plans/lesson-1.md

 #### Evaluate: Read pixel bot icons (5 minutes)

 - [ ] Distribute Worksheet 1: [Page 1][worksheet1-1] & [Page 2][worksheet1-2]
-- [ ] Students read the code, trace the pathway of the pixel bot, and paint the correct blocks on the worksheet.
+- [ ] Students read the code and paint the correct blocks on the worksheet.
 - [ ] Review answers together as a class.